 The Most Famous Franchise: Holiday Inn Express Chiayi

-The Quietest Option: 五柳園民宿 (no English name yet, but worth checking it out!)
+The Quietest Option (and a 9.5 rating!): 五柳園民宿 (no English name yet, but worth checking it out!)

 Sleeping in Xinyi